Understanding Key Point Cloud Features for Development Three-dimensional Adversarial Attacks: Feature Analysis and New Attack

-In this section, we present a methodology that allows us to examine how well the features introduced in Section~\ref{sec:features} are able to predict adversarial drop points.
+In this section, a methodology is presented to examine how well the features introduced in Section~\ref{sec:features} are able to predict adversarial drop points.
 First, each point is assigned an \emph{adversarial score} that reflects how much it contributes to the corresponding model's prediction.
 Then, multiple linear regression is used to examine how predictive are various features of the adversarial score.